Oseremhen/Home_Sales/README.md

 <img width="746" alt="Screenshot 2023-04-09 at 1 19 42 PM" src="https://user-images.githubusercontent.com/106120403/230786958-dc308d09-858e-4058-8bb1-51f6434d8a44.png">

-I used SparkSQL to answer the following questions:
+I used SparkSQL to answer the following questions with the data on Home Sales:

 1. What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.

 <img width="166" alt="Screenshot 2023-04-09 at 1 05 37 PM" src="https://user-images.githubusercontent.com/106120403/230786332-5bdaa9f1-b0f7-4630-b5c4-5fc0e3f422b5.png">